 Corticosteroids prevent attacks by reducing airway hyper-responsiveness and bronchial mucosal inflammatory reactions such as oedema and mucous secretion.

 Inhaled steroids are the mainstay of prophylactic therapy.
 They are the recommended preventer drugs for adults and children for achieving overall treatment goals.
-They should be prescribed for those with recent exacerbations, nocturnal asthma, impaired lung function or those using inhaled β2-agonists more than once daily.
+They should be prescribed for patients using inhaled β2-agonists three times a week or more; those who are symptomatic three times a week or more; and those who wake one night a week.
+Inhaled steroids should also be considered for patients who have had an asthma attack requiring oral corticosteroids in the last two years.
 Relatively small doses of inhaled steroids may be effective although an increase in dosage may be used temporarily to achieve stability.
 Therapy should be reviewed regularly and titrated down to the lowest effective dose to control symptoms.
 Persisting symptoms, despite good inhaler technique, suggest the need for higher or more frequent doses.
 If a child's asthma is not controlled on the maximum licensed dose, refer child to a specialist in paediatric asthma.
 Using a medium or large volume spacer in conjunction with an MDI will enhance lung deposition and reduce oropharyngeal deposition.
 Absorption can also be minimised by rinsing the mouth after inhalation of high dose steroids.
-Side effects with inhaled steroids are uncommon; minor local effects become evident at higher doses.
+Side-effects with inhaled steroids are uncommon; minor local effects become evident at higher doses.
 However, children's growth should be regularly monitored and the possibility of adrenal insufficiency should be considered, particularly if presenting with reduced level of consciousness.

 Note: Not all inhaled steroid doses are clinically equivalent and care should be taken when transferring therapies.